Senior Resources » Top 10 Tax-Friendly States For Seniors & Retirees

 5. Nevada

 Sure, Nevada is a great place to catch a show or walk the Vegas Strip, but did you know it’s also a wonderful state for retirees?
-Like many others on this list, it does not have state income tax, nor is Social Security taxed (according to SmartAsset).
+Like many others on this list, it does not have a state income tax, nor is Social Security taxed (according to SmartAsset).
 And, in addition to Las Vegas, this state also boasts a number of state parks and historic sites that’ll make living here a treat!

 Advertisement.